ahilbers/renewable_test_PSMs/README.md

 [Gurobi](https://www.gurobi.com/) is a faster solver, but it requires a license.
 A free academic license is available.
 Another (untested) open-source option is [HiGHS](https://highs.dev/).
 To change the solver used, change the value of `run.solver` in `models/1_region/model.yaml` or `models/6_region/model.yaml`, e.g. to `gurobi`.

-#### Running the tests
+#### Testing model functionality and results
+Every time a model is run, a long list of consistency checks are applied to outputs, checking things like demand being met and total costs matching sum of install and generation costs.
+If any of these fail, warnings are raised.
+To see these checks, see `psm/consistency_checks.py`

-This repo contains some unit tests, located in the `test` directory.
+This repo also contains some unit tests, located in the `test` directory.
 You can run all unit tests by calling `pytest` from a command line.

 #### Troubleshooting